oakmac/standard-clojure-style-js/README.md

 - [cljfmt option] `:remove-consecutive-blank-lines?` = true
 - format and sort `ns` forms according to Stuart Sierra's [how to ns]
 - indentation follows the guide from Niki Tonsky's [Better clojure formatting]
-- comments that contain the String `clojurefmt:ignore` cause the next form to be ignored by the formatter
+- comments that contain the String `standard-clojure-style:ignore` cause the next form to be ignored by the formatter

 [how to ns]:https://stuartsierra.com/2016/clojure-how-to-ns.html
 [cljfmt option]:https://github.com/weavejester/cljfmt#formatting-options
 [Better clojure formatting]:https://tonsky.me/blog/clojurefmt/

-## Things that clojurefmt-js does NOT do
+## Things that Standard Clojure Style does NOT do

 - no config options
-  - all projects using clojurefmt-js follow the same rules
+  - all projects using Standard Clojure Style follow the same rules
 - From cljfmt:
   > "It is not the goal of the project to provide a one-to-one mapping between a Clojure syntax tree and formatted text; rather the intent is to correct formatting errors with minimal changes to the existing structure of the text.
   > If you want format completely unstructured Clojure code, the [zprint project](https://github.com/kkinnear/zprint) may be more suitable.